T. J. Chandrachoodan

 T.J.
 Chandrachoodan (20 April 1940 – 31 October 2022) was an Indian politician.
 He was the general secretary of the Revolutionary Socialist Party (RSP) in 2008 to 2018.

 Early life and education

 T.J.
 Chandrachoodan is the son of T.J.
 Janarthanan.
 As a student, Chandrachoodan obtained a M.A. degree from Kerala University in 1962 as the first rank.
-During his university period, he was active in the RSP student wing.
+During his university period, he was active in the RSP student wing, All India Progressive Students union.
 He also worked as in the weekly Kaumudi.
 In 1969 he began working as a lecturer at a college.